LZRLZRLZR/testweb/img/project_design_final/Design.md

 Figure 10: Conversion between Pf and Pfr

-*Supplementary:*
+*Supplementary of (1):*

-*Phytochrome receptors consist of a protein part and a covalently linked chromophore part,and the chromophore is not synthesized in yeast.
-Phycocyanobilin (PCB) produced by cyanobacteria is always used as analog of chromophore in yeast* [17]*.
-However,without the chromophore, Phy can also work in yeast though weakly* [18], *and when cyanobacteria dead,PCB can be released into medium .Hence,PCB is not paid too much attention.*
+*Phytochrome receptors consist of a protein part and a covalently linked chromophore part,and the chromophore is not synthesized in yeast.Phycocyanobilin (PCB) produced by cyanobacteria is always used as analog of chromophore in yeast* [17]*.
+However,without the chromophore,Phy can also work in yeast though weakly* [18], *and when cyanobacteria dead,PCB can be released into medium .Hence,PCB is not paid too much attention.*

-#### Phy-Y2H pairs
+#### Phy-FHY1 pairs

 Research shows that the PhyA-FHY1 pair provides higher induction level with lower background than that of the PhyB-PIF3 pair[18],hence we choose PhyA-FHY1 as our light-sensing pair.